Mahima-Rabbi-Mohi/Article-PDF-Summarizer/README.md

 * Created GUI (Graphical User Interface) using Tkinter
 * Used Python libraries TextBlob and Newspaper3k for processing textual data and Web Scraping articles
-* Generated title, author, publication date, summary and sentiment analysis polarity score from an URL
+* Generated title, author, publication date, summary, and sentiment analysis polarity score from an URL
-* Extracted information from uploaded PDF documents using PDFMiner and sumarized it
+* Extracted information from uploaded PDF documents using PDFMiner and summarized it
-* Summary of any given text can be generated with pre-trained T5 model
+* A summary of any given text can be generated with a pre-trained T5 model

 # Demo video :